The 452nd Air Mobility Wing

 A re-alignment ceremony was held on March 23, 1996.
 March Air Force Base became March Air Reserve Base.
 During the ceremony the Air Force Star was passed from the active duty to the Reserve.
 The official redesignation occurred on April 1, 1996.
 While many changes had and would come to the base, the members of Team March would push forward—finding new ways to do more with less—while always continuing to accomplish the mission.

 From the dusty stubble that once was Alessandro Aviation Field to today, March Field, for almost 100 years, has been a key element in the advancement of aviation and in the growth of the modern Air Force.
-As the Air Force restructures and prepares for new challenges, March seems destined to remain as an important base for the air operations of tomorrow.
+As the Air Force restructures and prepares for new challenges, March is destined to remain as an important base for the air operations of tomorrow.

 452nd Air Mobility Wing